 \section{The Role of Balance in Covariates}

-Our analysis so far has ignored the role of covariates (sometimes called ``attributes'').
-We discuss them next.
+We next illustrate the flexibility of our approach to finite population causal inference by extending it to incorporate covariates (sometimes called ``attributes'') in this section and noncompliance in section \ref{sec:IV}.

 For each unit $i \in \mathcal{I}$, let $W_i$ denote a vector of covariate values.
 Let $\W = (W_1,\ldots,W_N)$ denote the collection of covariate values for all units in the population.
 In practice, researchers commonly examine the observed magnitude of balance in covariates across the treatment and control groups.
-In this section we give a new formal justification for this kind of covariate balance analysis: Observed imbalances in covariates can be use to identify the unobserved \emph{realized} imbalance in potential outcomes.
+In this section we give a new perspective on this kind of covariate balance analysis: Observed imbalances in covariates can be used to help identify the unobserved imbalance in potential outcomes.
 Informally, this additional information arises when the covariates are predictive of potential outcomes.
-For this idea to have identifying power, however, we must make an explicit assumption on this relationship.
+For covariates to have identifying power, however, we must make an explicit assumption on this relationship.
 There are many different formal assumptions one could consider.
 For brevity we focus on a particularly simple one here, but it would be useful to explore variations in future work.
 We illustrate this analysis empirically in section \ref{sec:Bloom}.